Kids guide to Tour de France jersey colours

 The cyclist with the quickest overall time from the very start of the race is awarded the yellow jersey to wear on the next stage of the Tour de France.

-If you’re a good hill climber you could ask for a kids sized King of the Mountain replica jersey for your next birthday (for before if you're really good!)
+If you're a good hill climber you could ask for a kids size King of the Mountains replica jersey for your next birthday (for before if you're really good!)

 Tour de France green jersey